Hamzaa121/RhombixTechnologies_Tasks/README.md

-# RhombixTechnologies_Tasks
-This repository contains a network sniffer tool developed for Kali Linux.
-The tool is designed to capture and analyze network packets.

  Features:

   -Captures network packets in real-time.

   -Analyzes packet data and displays detailed information.

   -Easy to use and configure.

  Follow these steps to install required libraries: